 Being gay in the k-pop industry is pretty much unheard of.
 Not totally unheard of, of course–but heard of, maybe like, 3 times?
 It’s a little nebulous where the lines are drawn: while indie singer MRSHLL was heralded as the first openly gay k-pop artist when making his debut in Korea last spring, and Maman was rumored to have been dropped from her label for being a lesbian, a new name on the scene–21-year-old soloist Holland–is now making headlines as the first openly gay k-pop idol.
 I’ll admit the distinction between idol and artist here is slightly lost on me, since they’re both solo acts from relatively small labels–but I digress.

-While whether or not he’s the “first” may be up for debate, the truth remains that Korean society is generally still pretty homophobic, out-and-proud entertainers are rare, and with his debut MV Holland is unmistakably breaking new ground by featuring what seems to be the first full-on, canonical same-sex kiss in a k-pop music video–not implied, or subtextual, or coded.
-Just an honest-to-goodness love story between two men, portrayed by at least one gay-IRL (the other actor’s sexuality is unknown) artist.
+While whether or not he’s the “first” may be up for debate, the truth remains that Korean society is generally still pretty homophobic.
+Out-and-proud entertainers are rare, and with his debut MV Holland is unmistakably breaking new ground in k-pop canon by featuring the genre’s first full-on, same-sex kiss in a music video–not implied, or subtextual, or coded.
+Just an honest-to-goodness love story between two men, portrayed by at least one gay-IRL artist.
+(The other actor’s sexuality is unknown.)

 K-pop idols love lives are infamously restricted by their labels–to keep themselves “available” in the fantasies of their legions of fans, many are forbidden from pursuing public relationships.
-So a cute new idol coming out as gay, then visually and artistically expressing his sexuality in his very first MV so that fangirl hopes are immediately shut down without even a bias-snatching SO to blame??
+So a cute new idol coming out as gay, then visually and artistically expressing his sexuality in his very first MV so that fangirl hopes are immediately extinguished–without even a bias-snatching SO to blame??
 Revolutionary.
-(A little weird that it’s so revolutionary considering how many male idols play kissing games or even full-on makeout with each other on stage in the name of fanservice, catering to the huge contingents of stans that actually ship bandmembers together as couples–but that’s a topic for another time.)
+(A little weird that it’s so revolutionary considering how many male idols play kssing games and even full-on makeout with each other on stage —all in the name of “fanservice,”catering to the huge contingents of stans that actually ship bandmembers together as couples.
+But that’s a topic for another time.)